resource-watch/slate/source/includes/api/_user_management.md

 Account creation endpoint, for accounts using email + password based login for both HTML and JSON requests.

-The combination of both `user email` and `provider` must be unique - a given email address may be associated with multiple, non-related user accounts by using different authentication providers (email+password, facebook, twitter, etc).
+The combination of both `user email` and `provider` must be unique - a given email address may be associated with multiple, non-related user accounts by using different authentication providers (email+password, facebook, twitter, apple, etc).

 For HTML requests, it will display a message informing about any validation error, or informing the user in case of success.